 I do think sometimes there is no explanation for why these types of things happen, maybe Mother Nature just had other plans.
 Safety first (and common sense) always of course, but I want to help ease the minds of new emu owners or those considering owning emus.
 These magnificent birds are very hardy and have been around a very long time (after all, their descendants were dinosaurs).

 I will never forget Rex; my love for Emus all started with him.
-I promised myself and him that I would keep searching for answers and sharing with others so, this website is dedicated to him.
+I promised myself and him that I would keep searching for answers and sharing with others.